 The green lines may be orientated to show the direction of planting.
 If yellow coloured areas becomes dominant, a screen (75%) instead of full yellow may be used.
-Colour: vellow and green.
+Colour: yellow and green.

-414 Distinct cultivation boundary
+414 Distinct cultivation boundaryThe boundary of cultivated land who

-The boundary of cultivated land when not shown with other symbols (fence, wall, - 0.12 path, etc.) is shown with a black line.
+The boundary of cultivated land when not shown with other symbols (fence, wall, path, etc.) is shown with a black line.
 A permanent boundary between different types of cultivated land is also shown with this symbol.
-Colour: black.